 If you will be our guest, we can pick you up in town.

-Building new structures, fixing up old, garden-work, path clearing, swale-digging, been building, hugelculture building, animal-care, organization, creative design, building a solar oven, and improving at Spanish...
+Building new structures, fixing up old, garden-work, path clearing, swale-digging, green building, hugelculture building, animal-care, organization, creative design, building a solar oven, and improving at Spanish...

 There is a lot of space for a tent.

-Once we are able to move into the domes, after doors and windows go on...the little house will be potentially available to guests.
-It is not now.
-We hope to have this house available by the summer.
+The casita is a small building of cement blocks.
+It is rather simple, a place to sleep and store your bags and rest in the heat of the day.
 It is shown in the photos: small, simple and lovely!
-It is one room with a great oven and stove on gas, and a beautiful wood-fire stove for winter heat.
+It is one room with a beautiful wood-fire stove for winter heat.
 It has solar electricity all set up.
-The well is here and the sunroom is attached and almost twice the size of the house itself.
+The well is there and the sunroom is attached and almost twice the size of the house itself.
+One stove and sink and area for cooking are in this galeria.

-We will provide food for meals and even prepare much of it, (we both really love to cook and bake) but you will need to be willing and able to participate in cooking for yourself at times, and to preparing shared meals.
+We will provide food for meals and even prepare much of it, (we all really love to cook and bake) but you will need to be willing and able to participate in cooking for yourself at times, and to preparing shared meals.
 We eat well here, but if you want a lot of snack foods between meals, you should stock some.
-Breakfast will likely be oats, fruit, bread...
+Breakfast will likely be oats, fruit, bread, nuts and seeds...
 Simple...
-On the weekend, at least I will probably cook some sweet or savory eggs pies.
+On the weekend, at least I will probably cook some sweet or savory omelets/frittatas/tortillas.
 We are omnivores but also love vegetarian meals and cook very good vegetarian and vegan foods, when the mood strikes.
-We have both eaten vegan-style for many years.
+We have both eaten vegan-style for many years, however maintaining a vegan diet is difficult here (and for me it is unhealthy anyplace in the world).
+We ask that you keep that in mind when considering a visit.
 Clearly, we all take turns at washing dishes.

 The internet here is spotty at best; some days it will not work.
 In town, you can find a couple of places to use the internet, no problem.

-We ask that visitors refrain while here, from using chemical products that will wash into our water.
+We ask that visitors refrain while here, from using chemical products that will wash into our water at least until we get the plant filtered gray water system set up, (want to help create it?).
 Have you ever washed your hair with honey-water or an egg?
 Both can work well enough to get rid of cement dust, but the egg is better in that case.
-Two for me because I have a lot of hair.
 Really, the stream is below and fish and frogs live there, who we love very much.
-The horse, mule and cow drink there...
+The horses, mule and cows and all of the wildlife drink and bathe there...

 That will afford a good deal more electricity available, but...

 As it stands now, it is somewhat limited.
-We prefer to save it for the evening in case we need it and try to charge phones and such at night to that end.
+We prefer to save it for the evening in case we need it and try to charge phones and such at night to that end (moreso in the winter).
 But it is only scarce on cloudy days, really.
+If you want to plug in a laptop for hours at a time, that eats up all of the power which we all share.

 We have a dry toilet here.
-There is a well with potable water and a deep perforation on a pump, and rain collected.
+There is a well with potable water (we had the water tested from the well, the deep well and also the pond,) and a deep perforation on a pump, and rain collection.
 There is a pond for swimming.
-We have a solar shower.
+We have a solar shower that you can set up by hanging it from a tree.
+There is a shower in the galleria and we'll have a curtain for privacy up soon...until we're done setting that up, we just go for a walk whenever somebody needs privacy for a shower.

 Please, if you have any questions, if there is anything I have failed to discuss, ask us.
-We will do our best to respond quickly to messages, but the internet connection being so blessedly minimal means that we all must be patientand content with what is or I suppose we can always choose to suffer and complain.
+We will do our best to respond quickly to messages, but the internet connection being so blessedly minimal means that we all must be patient and content with what is although we're free to suffer and complain.
 Whatsapp is easier to use by far, than messaging over the website, which loads very very slowly.

 There are great comfy buses to go to Montevideo and many other parts of the country from Minas.
 We have some beautiful old bicycles, three, but they need fixed-up and that could be your project and then you can borrow a bike and explore...